 With book by Neil Simon, music by Cy Coleman, and lyrics by Dorothy Fields, Sweet Charity is the swirling musical comedy about Charity Hope Valentine, a taxi dancer at the Fandango Ballroom, as her trust in love and hope of a new life continues to crumble.
-When fate starts to go her way, Charity not only gets a man but also the potential a life better than this.
+When fate starts to go her way, Charity not only gets a man, but also the potential a life better than this.
 You can tell this was going to be a different Charity simply by the show art.
-In comparing revivals, the Christina Applegate-led revival was bright and colorful.
+In comparing revivals, the 2005 Christina Applegate-led revival was bright and colorful.
 This one is dark, dark, dark!
 Director Leigh Silverman took a drastic turn in her interpretation.
-Silverman avoided the typical musical theater approach, infusing an methodology that makes more sense when staging a straight play.
+Silverman avoided the typical musical theater approach, infusing a methodology that makes more sense when staging a straight play.
 Her scene work was profound.
 But this is, at the end of the day, musical comedy.
 The inconsistencies from libretto to score were blaring.
-It's almost as if Silverman wanted to do a play version but settled on the inclusion of the music.
+It's almost as if Silverman wanted to do a play version but settled for the inclusion of music.
 The brazen change of moving “Where Am I Going” to the end of the play altered Charity's narrative distinctly.
-It brings out a poignant commentary that Silverman clearly was interested in exploring turning Sweet Charity into a something slightly unfamiliar.
-But you simply can’t fault her for staying consistent.
+It brings out a poignant commentary: Silverman clearly was interested in exploring turning Sweet Charity into something slightly unfamiliar.
+But you simply can’t fault her for consistency.
 There’s a natural physical comedy that enriches this story.
 It needed more.
 The few bits that were present had the audience in stitches.
 That’s when this show worked.

 |photo by Monique Carboni|